-The framework was first introduced in 2009, when a group of 28 internationally renowned scientists identified and quantified the first set of nine planetary boundaries within which humanity can continue to develop and thrive for generations to come.
-Crossing these boundaries could generate abrupt or irreversible environmental changes.
-Respecting the boundaries reduces the risks to human society of crossing these thresholds.
+In 2009, SRC director Johan Rockström led a group of 28 internationally renowned scientists to identify the nine processes that regulate the stability and resilience of the Earth system.
+The scientists proposed quantitative planetary boundaries within which humanity can continue to develop and thrive for generations to come.
+Crossing these boundaries increases the risk of generating large-scale abrupt or irreversible environmental changes.
+Since then the planetary boundaries framework has generated enormous interest within science, policy, and practice.

 Since the planetary boundaries were first presented, researchers from around the world have been working to advance the concept.

 Read more about ongoing research here

 Johan Rockström: addressing some key misconceptions (2009 paper)